 The Comprehensive Zoning process provides an opportunity for the County to make changes in zoning in accordance with the policies and recommendations in the General Development Plan

-For questions on the comprehensive zoning process and legislation, please contact Lynn Miller in the Long Range Planning Division at (410) 222-7431.
+For questions on the Comprehensive Zoning Process and legislation, please contact Lynn Miller at (410) 222-7431.